andremann/SKG-IF/docs/source/products.rst

 is_funded_by
 -------------
-:Description: the funds thanks to which the product has been made
+:Description: the funds thanks to which the **research product** has been made
 :Use: Optional (0..*)
 :Source: research product
 :Target: grant